-You may have heard the term ransomware before in news but have you ever wandered what it really means?
+You may have heard the term ransomware before in the news but have you ever wondered what it really means?

 What Is Ransomware?